ECNL Regional League (ECRL) & Elite 64 (E64)

 Yes.
 We will be devolving that responsibility to the Director of Goalkeeping from each region, with a direct line to the Elite Director of Goalkeeping.

 Potentially.
-Former Director of the Elite Development Squad, Jair Vasquez, will have a new role at the club alongside Director of Recruitment Diego Cerro.
-It will be Jair’s responsibility to coordinate scrimmage opportunities between tiers 1, 2, and 3 and understand the potential for player movement.
 The pathway between ECNL and ECRL is a seamless one in that once a player is registered to a single ECNL club, they are eligible to play in both ECNL and ECRL without taking up an additional roster spot, another positive reason for this development pathway.

 Yes, but only at 11U and 12U.
 That remains a key part of the early identification process for the 13U Elite Pathway.
 It will remain housed out of the Elite Department at Regis University.
 It will not continue beyond those ages.